angeltamang123/URL-Content-Categorizer/README.md

 > If you get error logs like: host OS missing dependencies
 > Then your host OS won't run playwright (an issue I faced during development as my local machine is on Ubuntu 23.04 which is EOS)
 > For this case, you are better off using cloud interactive notebooks(Google Colab, Kaggle Notebooks)
-> If you decided to use kaggle, you need to cd from the console and pip install cloudscraper gradio_client pytest-playwright beautifulsoup4, i.e manually instead of pip install -r requirements.txt.
+> If you decided to use kaggle, you need to cd from the console and then perform the installation of playwright browsers.
 > While in colab using cd command in similar way is only available in colab pro

 ## Usage